ombulabs/blog/_posts/2018-11-21-kickoff-calls.markdown

 When starting a new software development project with a client, it is important to get started on the right foot.
 The way you communicate with a client at the beginning of a project can set the tone for how communication will be throughout the project.

 Therefore, at [Ombu Labs](https://www.ombulabs.com), we believe it is crucial to start off every new project with a *Kickoff Call*, where we can take time to get to know the client's team and speak in depth about their goals and priorities for the project.
-We like to discuss the following list of topics with clients during our calls.
+We like to discuss the following list of topics with clients during our calls:

 <!--more-->